 9. Tap into the power of video

-Like a lot of points on this list, including video on your site improves the experience for the visitors and makes Google happy.
+Like a lot of points in this Nonprofit SEO Guide, including video on your site improves the experience for the visitors and makes Google happy.
 Google owns YouTube, so using YouTube as your video platform gives you an edge.
 Also, an interesting, well made video keeps people engaged and on your site longer.

 Follow this checklist to make the most out of your video.